mrparkers/terraform-provider-keycloak/docs/resources/keycloak_user.md

 - `realm_id` - (Required) The realm this user belongs to.
 - `username` - (Required) The unique username of this user.
+- `initial_password` (Optional) When given, the user's initial password will be set.
+   This attribute is only respected during initial user creation.
+  - `value` (Required) The initial password.
+  - `temporary` (Optional) If set to `true`, the initial password is set up for renewal on first use.
+Default to `false`.
 - `enabled` - (Optional) When false, this user cannot log in.
 Defaults to `true`.
 - `email` - (Optional) The user's email.
 - `first_name` - (Optional) The user's first name.